-Sometimes people have things happen to them, and they struggle with fully processing on their own for a variety of reasons.
+Regardless, if you know exactly what has affected you or not people have many things in their lives that occur that they struggle with fully processing on their own.
 The result may be PTSD, general anxiety, phobias, or struggles in their life that they can’t seem to manage to eliminate.

-EMDR helps process these unprocessed events very quickly so that you can live a happier, symptom-free life.
+EMDR helps work through obstacles to your happiness quickly so that you can live a symptom-free life.

-EMDR helps people that have big T traumas like PTSD and those with little t trauma like a child fearing riding a bike after a fall.
+EMDR helps people that have big T trauma (one big identifiable event) and those with little t trauma (small repeated events over time).

-Here are some little t issues EMDR helps alleviate:
+Here are some little troubles EMDR helps alleviate:

 - Wedding day nerves